Thick and creamy cheesecake bars on top of an Oreo cookie crust and stuffed with Snickers Bars.

 If I had to eat only one candy bar for the rest of my life (can we make that scenario happen please?), it would probably be a Snickers bar.
 They’re the perfect package.
 Milk chocolate, caramel, fluffy nougat, and salty peanuts.
 By the way, did you know that Snickers is the world’s most popular candy bar?
 I’m not surprised!

 Start with an Oreo cookie crust.
-The Oreo cookie crust is quite thick – you want something very sturdy to hold up all of the heavy cheesecake batter.
-I loved how thick the crust was, actually.
-It’s tastes more like a layer in the bar rather than a puny little crust that will get lost under all the filling.
+The Oreo cookie crust is quite thick—you want something very sturdy to hold up all of the heavy cheesecake batter.
+It tastes more like a layer in the bar rather than a puny little crust that will get lost under all the filling.
+It’s the same crust I use for my white chocolate raspberry cheesecake bars.
 The Oreo cookie crust contains two things: Oreos and melted butter.
-Grind up 20 whole Oreos (with the cream center) in your food processor or blender and mix with 5 Tablespoons of melted butter.
+Grind up 22 whole Oreos (with the cream center) in your food processor or blender and mix with 5 Tablespoons of melted butter.
 That’s it.

-Baking the cookie crust for about 10 minutes as you make your filling is important.
-Otherwise, your crust will fall apart.
+Baking the cookie crust for about 10 minutes as you make your filling is important because it helps the crust set shape.

 The filling is quite basic.
 I know I’m going to use it over and over again for more cheesecake bars in my baking future.
 It’s a new “go-to” recipe.
 16 ounces of softened cream cheese, 1 large egg, sugar, and vanilla extract.
-Yep, only 4 ingredients – plus snickers.
-13 fun size Snickers went into my filling, which is about 1.5 cups.
+Yep, only 4 ingredients, plus Snickers.
+13 fun-size Snickers went into my filling, which is about 1.5 cups.
 The amount of Snickers bars is very forgiving.
 Add more or less, depending on your taste.
 1.5 cups gave me the perfect ratio of creamy cheesecake filling to gooey, melty Snickers inside.
+And if you have leftovers, you won’t regret using them in these Snickers cookies.

-I swear, the day I made these – time stood still for those three hours.
+I swear, the day I made these, time stood still for those 3 hours.

 There is truly no other convincing I can do here.
 My work is done.
 I mean, just look at them.